Taking notes is quite frustrating.

 Here’s what it looked like:

-It’s quite time-consuming to beautify everything by using different pen colors every time, but even loosely mind-mapping still delivers its promise: You connect ideas easier.
+It’s time-consuming to beautify everything using different pen colors; I found that even mind-mapping in a loose way still delivers its promise: You connect ideas easier.

 #7.
 Flow-Based Notetaking – Best Note-Taking Method for Holistic Learning